AUCOHL/dwarfRV32/testing/readme.txt

 3) To run the random regression: ./stress.sh
     + these are 100 randomly generated tests;
     + temp files are placed under ./tmp/reg and generated sources under ./tests/reg
+---
+To change the memory size: (currently 16KB)
+-LOGCAPH in memory.v should be at least [log2(CAPH)]; CAPH: the size of a memory bank -adjust CAPH in setup.sh
+-The memory in the tesbench should be instantiated with the correct CAPH parameter

 ====================================================================================
 changelog: